- The test for chlorine makes use of litmus paper

-- If chlorine is present the paper will be turned white due to the bleaching effect of chlorine.
+- If chlorine gas is present, damp blue litmus paper will be bleached white

 - It may turn red briefly before bleaching, as acids are produced when chlorine comes into contact with water